program-2/image/README.md

 **$name**

--Is the name that html form assigns to the uploaded image.
+- Is the name that html form assigns to the uploaded image.

 **$directory**

--Is the destination directory that the image will be saved in.
+- Is the destination directory that the image will be saved in.

--This should be an already existing directory on server.
+- This should be an already existing directory on server.

 **$file**

--Is the name and extention that you choose for the new uploaded file like personel.png  .
+- Is the name and extention that you choose for the new uploaded file like personel.png  .

--This third parameter can be omitted from the save() method.
+- This third parameter can be omitted from the save() method.

--If no $file value is provided, the client's uploaded name and extension will be used.
+- If no $file value is provided, the client's uploaded name and extension will be used.

 #### Return value

--class returns TRUE on success.
+- class returns TRUE on success.

--class returns FALSE on failure.
+- class returns FALSE on failure.

 #### Image type and size configurations (by State Design Pattern)

--After instantiating the Image class and before using the save() method you can
+- After instantiating the Image class and before using the save() method you can

 allocate values of $maxSize  :int (IN BYTES) and  $alowedTypes :array (of extensions only),